Welcome to today's edition of the Rush 24-7 podcast.

 They're going to love us in the process.

-And yet here we've been at war, and we have ramped up.
+And yet, here we've been at war and we have ramped up.

 Outside of Iraq, we have ramped up.

-NBC is not a news organization, as I pointed out yesterday, but regarded they're under fire from Iraq war veterans.
+NBC is not a news organization, as I pointed out yesterday.

 They are really under fire.

-It happened over on uh MSNBC on Scarborough's show in the morning, which I just saw has an audience of 350,000.
+It happened over on MSNBC on Scarborough's show in the morning, which I just saw has an audience of 350,000.

 It's near the bottom of the list of rated programs on cable news networks.